Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-database.md

 ## Creating the Database Schema

-To create our enhanced database schema, we'll write a SQL script that defines all the tables and their relationships.
+Create a `jewelry-database-setup.sql` SQL script to define all the tables and relationships.
 This script will:

 1. Drop existing tables if they exist (for clean initialization)
 2. Create tables for all entities in the correct order to respect foreign key constraints